lancercat/OSOCR/README.md

 This is the code repo of a currently under reviewing paper.

 And feel free to contact the author should you encounter any problems using the code.

+If you want models for other experiments in the paper, please email me the specific experiment(s).